· 20 min read

 It helps you place a valuation on your app and therefore attract the attention and resources of buyers, investors, and shareholders.

 Defining unique KPIs means determining what good performance looks like and how to capture and measure the various indicators along the journey.

 Tracking KPIs should be baked into your development and marketing plans, including which success metrics and performance metrics are the ones that will be considered the most valuable or important.

 But of course, there are nearly as many mobile app metrics as there are apps, so understanding what it all means is perhaps the first step in the process.

 General Mobile App KPIs

 There are some KPIs that measure the general performance of a mobile app.
 Nearly everyone in the app development or marketing realm should track these, although how much weight or consideration should be applied to each depends on the nature of the app itself.
-Find out exactly what KPIs investors truly care about in our downloadable report here.

 #1 Mobile Downloads